-Have Ocean Guardian products been tested as safe for humans?Updated 3 months ago
+Have Ocean Guardian products been tested as safe for humans?Updated a year ago

 The field generated by your Ocean Guardian device, when used in accordance with the instructions contained in the instruction manual supplied with each unit, poses no known danger to the user, to sharks or to the environment.
 The field can be detected by humans if the electrodes come into very close contact with the skin, or in close proximity to the skin.

 Direct contact with, or very close proximity to the antenna, may cause twitching of the surface muscles of the skin, in time with the slow pulsing of the signal.
 The conductive field readily travels through seawater, it being a better conductor than the human body.
 The research has shown the field tends to surround the body rather than penetrate it, and the scientific research shows that the type of signal generated by the Ocean Guardian electrical field does not pass through body tissues, unlike radio waves or microwaves that readily penetrate the body, and therefore it poses no known health problems for users.

 WARNING: A large pulsing current is emitted from the Ocean Guardian's antenna to produce the protective electric field.
 Anyone with any electronic medical device (EMD) or implantable cardioverter defibrillators (ICDs) such as a pacemaker, who is pregnant, or has a health condition which could be affected by the electric field, should not use the device.
 Some examples of health conditions include heart disease, a history of heart problems, peripheral vascular disease, stroke, a history of fainting or epilepsy, or lung disease.
 Users unintentionally being in close proximity, or in contact with the antenna, may possibly suffer muscle spasms in varying degrees; we recommend that users may need to make adjustments to limit contact in these situations.